THIOS: ONE SOURCE OF TRUTH, SIX SURFACES

 6 surfaces kept aligned by agents · 212 design tokens · 6 sub-brands · 4 production sites · 1 designer

-Role Founder & Lead Designer
+Role Founder · Product Design & Engineering

 Scope Design Systems · Agent Infrastructure · Token Architecture · CAD · Web